pcpratheesh/go-censorword/README.md

 In the future, we should implement the following points
 - Support for other language profanities
-- All words having repeated characters more than twice (eg : fuck -> fuuuuuck)
+- All words having repeated characters more than twice

-- Should remove word match conditions (eg :-> fucker, fucking..etc)
+## Contributing
+Contributions to the Profanity Filter package are welcome and encouraged!
+If you find a bug or have a feature request, please open an issue on GitHub.
+If you'd like to contribute code, please fork the repository, make your changes, and submit a pull request.

+## License
+The Profanity Filter package is licensed under the MIT License.
+See the LICENSE file for more information.